cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

   - Each Pod is tied to the Node where it is scheduled, and remains there until termination (according to restart policy) or deletion.
   - In case of a Node failure, identical Pods are scheduled on other available Nodes in the cluster.

-- Kubernetes deploys <font color=blue> a container or a set of related containers </font> inside pod.
+- Kubernetes deploys <font color=LightSlateBlue> a container or a set of related containers </font> inside pod.

-- the pod could be <font color=blue> one component of the application or an entire application </font>
+- the pod could be <font color=LightSlateBlue> one component of the application or an entire application </font>

 - A pod embodies the environment where the containers live.
   - That environment can accommodate one or more containers.